Web Analytics

 by Anya Dunham, PhD

 Why do babies fight sleep?
-Actually, they don't; they work on developing sleep rhythms and connecting sleep cycles to begin sleeping soundly when they are ready… unless we interfere.
+Actually, they don't, but they appear to be, as they work on developing sleep rhythms and connecting sleep cycles to begin sleeping soundly when they are ready.

 Baby boy in seafoam romper lying on his back awake